Maksimka101/isolate-bloc/packages/isolate_bloc/README.md

 </p>

 ---
+# Attention
+Before using this package, I recommend reading the article about [performance of Isolate](https://cretezy.com/2020/flutter-fast-json).

+When moving data between isolates, they are copied, wasting memory and cpu time.
+I advise you to use BLoCs from this library as auxiliary ones.

+Now Dart team is working on [new Isolates](https://github.com/dart-lang/sdk/issues/36097) which can start faster and move immutable data faster and without coping.
+If they make communication between isolates fast enough, then you can use this library as the main state management solution.

 # Overview
 The goal of this package is to make it easy to work with `BLoC` and `Isolate`.